rdoxenham/openstack-training/documentation/openstack-manual.md

 	# yum install libvirt qemu-kvm virt-manager virt-install -y && chkconfig libvirtd on && service libvirtd start

 If you already have an existing virtual machine infrastructure present on your machine, you may want to back-up your configurations and ensure that virtual machines are shutdown to reduce contention for system resources.
-This guide assumes that you have completed this and you have a more-or-less vanilla libvirt configuration.
+This guide assumes that you have completed this and you have a "more-or-less" vanilla libvirt configuration.

 It's important that the 'default' network is defined in a specific way for the guide to be successful: